 We think every community leader should keep the topic on the forefront, pushing for classes and instruction, cause more lives will be saved.
 If you are a county, city, or town leader that has a community center, if you provide a facility and get the public to come, we’ll teach the public Hands-Only CPR.
 If it’s too far away from Newnan, we’ll try to locate other instructors to teach your people.
 This is about saving the lives of people whose hearts are too young to die.
 Our hats are off to GA legislature, which passed SB 212 in May 2013.
 That bill requires schools to provide training in CPR and the use of an AED before students graduate from high school.
 It may be 8-10 years before we see improved cardiac arrest survival rates, but improved outcomes will follow – maybe 1/2% – 1% per year.

 Can Survival Rates Be Improved with Bystander CPR?

 Not everyone that has a cardiac arrest can be saved to live a long life.
 Some people just have significant heart damage or disease, and bystander CPR and defibrillation might not be successful.
 Experts think 80-85% of them can survive, however.
 Hence, can we as a country live with 10%, survival then?
 So, we have much room for improvement.
 Rochester, MN and Seattle/King County WA both have 55-58% survival rate, why can’t we?
-Those communities think they can get to 65% in 2017.
-Are we content with 9-10%?
+Those communities think they can get to 65% by 2025.
+Are we content with 10%?
 We can duplicate the steps that Rochester and King County took in our community.
 It takes more attention on the problem and solution.
 It starts with cities and communities training kids in schools, then training adults, encouraging AED deployment by businesses.
 We also must keep the topic in the media, and on the minds of the citizens.

 The below schedule is our attempt to help improve bystander CPR rates, by teaching people the life-saving skills of Hands-Only CPR.